Skip to content

-Please keep reading for a complete guide on distribution lists, how to create them, and how they differ from shared inboxes.
+Keep reading for a complete guide on distribution lists, how to create them, and how they differ from shared inboxes.

 What are distribution lists, and how do they work?

 A significant benefit to distribution lists is that anytime a customer or employee sends emails or receives replies to these addresses, everyone on the list gets a copy of the email.
 This avoids issues if a particular individual is out of office, too busy to reply to the email, or forgets.
-With a distribution list, you can ensure that your customers’ emails are receiving replies from your team.
+With a distribution list, you can ensure that your customers’ emails receive replies from your team.

 Before you start using distribution lists, you need to create them in Outlook.
 Here’s a guide on creating an email distribution in the Outlook desktop application.

-- On the navigation bar, click the People icon
+1. On the navigation bar, click the People icon

 4. Name your contact group